eliashaeussler/typo3-vendor-bundler/docs/ci.md

 [TYPO3 Extension Repository (TER)](https://extensions.typo3.org/).
 This mostly
 happens in an automated way using Continuous Integration (CI).

+> [!NOTE]
+> The following examples assume you require the `eliashaeussler/typo3-vendor-bundler`
+> package in the `composer.json` file of your extension.

 ## GitHub Actions

 Assuming you have a single release workflow called `release.yaml`, you can